 Employers must also inform the UIF of changes (for example, new employees appointed or changes in salary) before the 7th of every month.

-You can mail, fax or e-mail the UI-19 or UI-19D forms or do the declarations online.
-If employers want to send declarations they must use the following steps:
+If you are using uFIling (the UIF online portal) you can use this to declare new employees.
+Or you can mail, fax or e-mail the UI-19 or UI-19D forms or do the declarations online.
+If employers want to send declarations, they must use the following steps: